jomjol/AI-on-the-edge-device-docs/docs/REST-API.md

 ### capture_with_flashlight
   Capture a new image with flashlight

+### stream
+  Stream a live video of the camera.

+  It has a slow refresh rate of only 2 FPS to avoid stressing the system.
+Flow processing continues to work in the background, albeit possibly a bit slower.

+  When the `flashlight` parameter is set, it turns on the flaslight.
+Both `http://<IP>/stream?flashlight=true` and `http://<IP>/stream?flashlight` turn on the flashlight.

+  **LIMITATION:** To avoid using extra memory, no additional dedicated stream webserver is implemented for this feature (instead, the web interface server is reused in a kind of "blocking way").
+This means that either the web interface is fully functional or the stream is active, but not both at the same time.
+However, this is sufficient for the intended use case.

 ### save
   Save a new image to SD card
   - The `save` entrypoint also support parameters: